Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/1-Tempering.md

 * Improve your skill.
 * Pick up the smithing perk for the materiel you are working with.
 * Use Elixirs of fortify smithing & enchanted gear.
+* have the advanced & legendary blacksmith perks.

 ## Degrade Rules